1 / 44

 Country Potato Pancakes

-Potato pancakes, or latkes, are really versatile.
-Crispy on the outside and tender on the inside, they can be a side dish for just about any meal or the main course for a light meal.
-We have them often at our house. —Lydia Robotewskyj, Franklin, Wisconsin 15 / 44
+These potato pancakes are really versatile.
+They can be a side dish for just about any meal or the main course for a light meal.
+Potato pancakes go particularly well with pork.
+We have them often at our house. —Lydia Robotewskyj, Franklin, Wisconsin

 Oma's Apfelkuchen (Grandma's Apple Cake)